madeirasquared/shanti-mathias/ideas.md

 _liberation_ | Is it a good synonym for salvation?
 What does work that is directed towards freedom look like?

 _gifts_ | How do I get things that I want without being very demanding?
 What does it mean to give a good gift?
+Or a wise gift, even?
+What does it mean to give gifts without succumbing to materialism?

 _the climate_ | How am I letting climate change reshape my imagination?